 The Southern District denied summary judgment and held that Plaintiffs’ refusal to sign the WH-60 form was “tantamount to a rejection” of the settlement offer.
 “The presumption here is that employees do not have to take the settlement unless they specifically opt into it.”
 In fact, the DOL settlement agreement expressly provided that, “[i]n the event that any employees cannot be located, or refuse to accept the back wages, the employer agrees after three years, any monies which have not been distributed because of inability to locate the proper persons or because of their refusal to accept payment” shall be disbursed to the Treasury.
 “Such provisions clearly account for the possibility that an employee will preserve the right to prosecute his claims in court to recover damages in excess of a DOL-supervised settlement, and they impose the risk of loss resulting from unexpended settlement funds on the employer.”
 The court was clear that, “it is Congress—not this Court—which must forge a solution to that quandary.
 This Court’s obligation is to interpret and apply the statute in its current form, even if it means compelling an outcome that forces [Defendant] to address the same allegations it believed were resolved through the DOL Settlement.”

-If you believe that your employer is violating the FLSA by denying you minimum wage and overtime compensation, it is important to speak with a New York City employment attorney to properly assess and determine all of your legal rights.
+If you believe that your employer is violating the FLSA by denying you minimum wage and overtime compensation, it is important to speak with a lawyer for unpaid wages to properly assess and determine all of your legal rights.